SAP Data Intelligence ABAP integration with Generation 2 – Part 1 Overview and Introduction

 This new target system or target scenario is available in addition to the existing scenario “SAP Data Intelligence“ , which can still be used with the generation 1 operators.

-The below figure provides a more granular view on which kind of data sets (CDS View or table) can be extracted from different SAP systems via direct ingestion or via dedicated SLT server in case of table-based extraction to SAP Data Intelligence using the Generation 2 operator Read Data from SAP System:
+The below figure provides a more granular view on which kind of data sets (CDS View, table or ODP objects) can be extracted from different SAP systems via direct ingestion or via dedicated SLT server in case of table-based extraction to SAP Data Intelligence using the Generation 2 operator Read Data from SAP System:

 * Extraction enabled CDS Views